-In July 2007 we are discontinued development of two product candidates, oral Oleoyl-estrone ("OE") and Propofol Lingual Spray.
+We announced in July 2007 that we are discontinuing development of two product candidates, oral Oleoyl-estrone ("OE") and Propofol Lingual Spray.

-You should read the following discussion of our results of operations and financial condition in conjunction with the condensed consolidated financial statements and notes thereto appearing elsewhere in this Quarterly Report on Form 10-Q. This discussion includes "forward-looking" statements that reflect our current views with respect to future events and financial performance.
+You should read the following discussion of our results of operations and financial condition in conjunction with the consolidated financial statements and notes thereto appearing elsewhere in this Quarterly Report on Form 10-Q. This discussion includes "forward-looking" statements that reflect our current views with respect to future events and financial performance.
 We use words such as we "expect," "anticipate," "believe," and "intend" and similar expressions to identify forward-looking statements.
 You should be aware that actual results may differ materially from our expressed expectations because of risks and uncertainties inherent in future events, particularly those risks identified under the heading "Risk Factors" following Item 1 in the Annual Report on Form 10-K, and should not unduly rely on these forward-looking statements.